bjcull/bjcull.github.com/_posts/2014-01-30-download-an-asp-net-mvc-view-as-a-word-document.md

     <meta name="twitter:image" content="http://benjii.me/wp-content/uploads/2014/01/word-icon-256x256.png" />
 ---

 I often work with MVC teams and notice that everyone shudders when printable reports are mentioned, especially when you need to export to programs like Microsoft Word.
+Reporting Services or even Crystal Reports usually come to mind, but in this case I opted to stick to web technologies and render views as Word documents.

-Luckily I'm no longer phased by the concept thanks to this handy FilterAttribute that lets you return any of your views as a word document.
+Luckily it's now dead easy to achieve, thanks to this handy FilterAttribute that lets you return any of your views as a word document.
 You can see an example in the video of how I solved this problem for Brisbane Catholic Education.

 <iframe width="560" height="315" src="//www.youtube.com/embed/Mbb7lSdb66Q?vq=hd720" frameborder="0" allowfullscreen="allowfullscreen">&nbsp;</iframe>